Günther von Kluge: Army Group Centre

 Hitler called his senior officers and advisors to Munich for a meeting on 4 May.
 A number of options were put forth for comment: going on the offensive immediately with the forces at hand, delaying the offensive further to await the arrival of new and better tanks, radically revising the operation or cancelling it altogether.
 Manstein advocated an early attack but requested two additional infantry divisions, to which Hitler responded that none were available.
 Kluge spoke out strongly against postponement and discounted Model's reconnaissance materials.
-General Heinz Guderian, Inspector of Armoured Forces, argued against the operation, stating "the attack was pointless".
-The conference ended without Hitler coming to a decision, but Citadel was not aborted.
+Guderian, by now the Inspector of Armoured Forces, argued against the operation, stating "the attack was pointless".
+The conference ended without Hitler coming to a decision but Citadel was not cancelled.

-The operation, launched on 5 July, had misfired from the start.
-In the northern sector, the Soviet forces had completely halted the German advance by 10 July.
-On 12 July, the Red Army launched Operation Kutuzov, its counter-offensive against the Orel salient, which threatened the flank and rear of Model's 9th Army.
+The operation, launched on 5 July, misfired from the start.
+In the northern sector, the Soviet forces had halted the German advance by 10 July.
+On 12 July, the Red Army launched Operation Kutuzov, its counter-offensive against the Orel salient, which threatened the flank and rear of the 9th Army.
 On the evening of 12 July, Hitler summoned Kluge and Manstein to his headquarters at Rastenburg in East Prussia, where he announced the cancellation of Citadel.
-Amid heavy fighting, the Red Army entered Orel on 5 August and, on 18 August, it reached the outskirts of Bryansk, eliminating the Orel salient.
-With Army Group Center falling back on prepared defensive positions, the German resistance stiffened and it took the Soviet forces until the end of September to liberate Smolensk.

-On 27 October 1943, Kluge was badly injured in a car accident.
-He was unable to return to duty until July 1944.
+Amid heavy fighting, the Red Army entered Orel on 5 August and on 18 August, reached the outskirts of Bryansk, eliminating the Orel salient.
+With Army Group Center falling back on defensive positions, the German resistance stiffened and it took the Soviet forces until the end of September to liberate Smolensk.
+On 27 October 1943, Kluge was badly injured in a car accident and was unable to return to duty until July 1944.
 Field Marshal Ernst Busch replaced Kluge as commander of Army Group Centre.